MAIF/otoroshi/manual/src/main/paradox/how-to-s/secure-with-apikey.md

 Otoroshi supports 4 methods to achieve that:

 First one by passing Otoroshi api key in two headers : `Otoroshi-Client-Id` and `Otoroshi-Client-Secret` (these headers names can be override on each service).
 The second by passing Otoroshi api key in the authentication Header (basically the `Authorization` header) as a basic encoded value.
 The third option is to use the bearer generated for your apikey (you can get it by calling `curl http://otoroshi-api.oto.tools:8080/api/apikeys/my-first-api-key-id/bearer`).
-A fourth option is to use jwt token but we will not review it here.
+A fourth option is to use jwt token but we will not review it here but you can find a @ref[tutorial here](./secure-with-oauth2-client-credentials.md).

 Let's go ahead and call our service with the first method :